Political Science (POSC)

 POSC 3622.
 Politics of the European Union.
 (4 Credits)

-The European Union (EU) embodies a unique political and economic partnership.
-With the total population of almost 500 million people, it is one of the largest economies in the world and a major trade partner with the United States.
-Furthermore, EU is an influential actor in world politics.
-How does EU work?
-What are the prospects for the expansion of the euro zone?
-How do citizens of EU affect policymaking processes at a supra-national level?
-This course will address these issues through the analysis of EU institutions, policies, and political processes.
+The European Union (EU) consists of 27 member states with populations totaling 448 million people.
+Taken as a whole, the EU has one of the largest economies in the world, and it is a major trade partner with the United States.
+Furthermore, the EU is an influential actor in world politics.
+How does the EU work?
+Is there a democratic deficit in this unique political and economic partnership?
+How does the Russia-Ukraine war affect the development of the EU’s Common Security and Defense Policy?
+What are the prospects for EU enlargement?
+This course will address these issues through an analysis of EU institutions, policies, and political processes.
+The course is divided into three parts.
+The first part examines the evolution of the European Union over time.
+The second part focuses on EU policies.
+The third part deals with EU external relations.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Attributes: ASSC, INST, IPE, IRST, ISEU, POCP, PPWD.